Collective plasma effects of electron-positron pairs in beam-driven QED cascades: 3D PIC QED simulations of pair creation

-The peak density of the created pairs, shown as the blue curve in Fig.\ref{evo}(b), quickly grows to a peak value of $n_p= 82n_{e0} = 3.28\times 10^{22} \,\mathrm{cm}^{-3}$, but begins to slowly decrease at $\unit[0.17]{ps}$.
-The decrease of peak density is caused by plasma volume expansion, illustrated at three different stages in Fig.~\ref{sch}a.
+The peak density of the created pairs, shown as the blue curve with cross markers in Fig.~\ref{evo}(b), quickly grows to a peak value of $n_p= 82n_{e0} = 3.28\times 10^{22} \,\mathrm{cm}^{-3}$, but begins to slowly decrease at $\unit[0.17]{ps}$.
+The decrease of peak density is caused by plasma volume expansion, illustrated at three different stages in Fig.~\ref{sch}.
+The red curve in Fig.~\ref{evo}(b) shows the parameter $n_p/\gamma$ which determines the plasma frequency, which we will explain in detail in the next section.
 Since the pair particles are mostly created in the region of strong laser field, the pair particles immediate accelerate transversely causing volume expansion.
-The transverse motion also allows the particle to escape the high intensity laser focus resulting in a lower total charge than predicted by Eq.~(\ref{multip}).
+The transverse motion, shown as the growing transverse momentum in Fig.~\ref{evo}(c), also allows the particle to escape the high intensity laser focus resulting in a lower total charge than predicted by Eq.~(\ref{multip}).
+The blue curve with cross markers in Fig.~\ref{evo}(c) shows the change of pair moving direction in the later stage of cascade, and we will explain it in detail in the next section.

-To get more insight of the dynamics of pair generation, we analyze the the pair density and momentum at the center line $y=z=0$ with peak laser intensity, shown in Fig.~\ref{dens} and Fig.~\ref{momen}.
+To get more insight into the dynamics of pair generation, we analyze the pair density and momentum on the center line $y=z=0$ with peak laser intensity.
+Each data point on the line is plotted as a dot in Fig.~\ref{dens} and Fig.~\ref{momen}.
+The variances of the pair density and energy in the plots are caused by the stochastic property of the QED process.
 The top row of these two figures show the snapshot at $\unit[0.16]{ps}$.
-At this time, the center of the electron sphere has not reached the laser focal plane though a significant amount of pairs have been generated.
+At this time, the center of the electron sphere has not reached the laser focal plane though a significant amount of pairs have already been generated.
 The density plot in Fig.~\ref{dens}(a) shows that the generated pairs are limited to the region near the electron beam.
-The gamma factor plot in Fig.~\ref{dens}(b) shows that the electron beam energy is decreased by $2\sim3$ orders of magnitude from its initial value $\gamma_0=6\times10^5$ after passing through the laser peak.
+The Lorentz factor plot in Fig.~\ref{dens}(b) shows that the electron beam energy is decreased by $2\sim3$ orders of magnitude from its initial value $\gamma_0=6\times10^5$ after passing through the laser peak.
 The generated pairs have an energy of near $10^3m_e c^2$, corresponding a quantum parameter of $\chi_e\lesssim 1$, after passing through the laser peak.
 This is the lowest particle energy that can be efficiently generated via the photon decay process.
 Beyond this point, the gamma photons can no longer decay into pairs and the QED cascade terminates, which can be seen from the saturation of charge growth in Fig.~\ref{evo}(a).
-However, the pairs continue to lose energy, which we will explain in detail in the following section.
+However, the pairs continue to lose energy as shown in the last two rows of Figs.~\ref{dens} and \ref{momen}.
+We will discuss them in detail in the following section.